Detailed development application information is available on the City of Toronto website: Application Information Centre

 The rehabilitation of the Whitney Block at 99 Wellesley Street West was started in 2018 and completed in August 2023.
 The tower portion of this Ontario government office building had been unoccupied for over 50 years due to obsolete air conditioning and elevator systems.
 Work included window replacement, façade repairs and updating of the heating, ventilation and air conditioning system.

-In late 2023, construction on the 38 storey 425 rental apartment building Immix at 494 Yonge Street was completed by QuadReal, who took over the bankrupt "Halo" condominium project from Cresford in 2020.
-The development incorporates the historic Fire Hall 3 clock tower built in 1871, as well as the well known St. Charles Tavern.
+In late 2023, construction on the 38 storey 425 rental apartment building Immix at 480 Yonge Street was completed by QuadReal, who took over the bankrupt "Halo" condominium project from Cresford in 2020.
+The development incorporates a restored Clock Tower and glass recreation of the original Fire Hall 3 built in 1871 that was home to the iconic St. Charles Tavern.
+The official opening for tenants was May 2024.

 Also in late 2023, The Ivy at 8 Gloucester Street (adjacent to the Bay Cloverhill neighbourhood) was completed.
 There is a mix of 1, 2 and 3 bedroom apartments for rent in the 34 storey building that retains the facade of the Charles Levey House at 8 Gloucester Street and the heritage designated red brick Masonic Hall (aka Gloucester Mews) built in 1888 in a Renaissance Revival style at 2 Gloucester.

 North Downtown Yonge and Area-Specific Policy No. 382 Official Plan Amendment 183 relates to the heritage preservation and planning framework for the neighbourhood.
 This matter went to the Ontario Municipal Board in 2014 with the Bay Cloverhill Community Association and the Church Wellesley Neighbourhood Association as a party to the hearings.
 Phase 1 dealing with transition, no new net shadow on Dr. Lillian McGregor Park, angular plane and massing was settled in 2017.
-Phase 2 relating to heritage preservation and the Historic Yonge Street Heritage Conservation District is underway and is being heard by the Ontario Land Tribunal in 2024 or 2025.
+Phase 2 relating to heritage preservation and the Historic Yonge Street Heritage Conservation District is underway and the study was approved by the Ontario Land Tribunal in 2024.

 An Official Plan Amendment application was submitted in September 2016 to establish a new University of Toronto St. George Campus Secondary Plan that would replace the existing University of Toronto Secondary Plan.
 This application was approved by City Council in July 2022 and is under appeal.
 Details on the University of Toronto Secondary Plan are available at the following link: University of Toronto Secondary Plan.